Ynn/selfstar/intro-ipojo.md

 {/note}

-These two notions are almost orthogonal.
-You can have components without modules and reciprocally.
-The whole concept of components has been introduced to allow developers to think in term of functionality instead of code.
+Components have actually been introduced to allow developers to think in term of functionality instead of code.

 Let's make it more concrete and take an example.
 Imagine that we have a word processor that use a spellchecker.